 What Are the Risk Factors for Breast Cancer?

 Certain factors increase the risk of developing breast cancer.
-However, having many risk factors does not mean a woman will develop breast cancer, and having no risk factors does not mean she will not develop the disease.
+However, having many risk factors does not mean women will develop breast cancer, and having no risk factors does not mean they will not develop the disease.

 Age is the single-most important risk factor for breast cancer.
 The chances of developing the disease increase with age.
 About 95% of women diagnosed with breast cancer each year are over age 40, and about half are age 61 and older.